-(a) the financial report of the Group is in accordance with the Corporations Act 2001, including:

-- (i) giving a true and fair view of the Group's financial position as at 30 June 2014 and of its performance for the year ended on that date; and - (ii) complying with Australian Accounting Standards and the Corporations Regulations 2001.

-(b) the financial report also complies with International Financial Reporting Standards as disclosed in Note 1.
+- (a) the financial report of the Group is in accordance with the Corporations Act 2001, including: - (i) giving a true and fair view of the Group's financial position as at 31 December 2014 and of its performance for the six months ended on that date; - (ii) complying with Australian Accounting Standards and the Corporations Regulations 2001. - (b) the financial report also complies with International Financial Reporting Standards as disclosed in note 1.